Best Of17 min read

 I didn't just read the marketing pages.
 Here's what actually went into these assessments:

-• Features vs. freelance needs — Does it do what a solo operator actually needs, or is it bloated with enterprise features you'll never touch?
+• Features vs. freelance needs — Does it do what a solo operator actually needs, or is it bloated with enterprise stuff you'll never touch?

 • Pricing fairness — Is there a usable free tier?
 Is the first paid plan reasonably priced for one person?